facuxpalacio/multi-season-occupancy-and-N-mixture-models/README.md

 This repository contains an R Markdown project designed for analyzing ecological data related to Gilded Sapphire hummingbird populations.
 It employs both **Occupancy Models** (using the `unmarked` package) and **N-mixture Models** (using Bayesian inference with `R2jags`) to estimate population parameters while accounting for imperfect detection.

-The project demonstrates a robust workflow for ecological modeling, from data preparation and model fitting to model comparison and visualization of results.

 ## Table of Contents

 * [Project Overview](#project-overview)